Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 An isolated unit of runtime state within a host.

-The mechanims used to transport bundles within an underlay (IP) network.
+A specific mechanism used to transport bundles within an underlay (IP) network.

 The identifier of a BP Endpoint; names the source and destination for a BP bundle.